Geetha63/MS-Teams-Scripts/Canvas/README.md

 Second time onwards script will provide sync status

-FAQs/Common Problems:
+# FAQs/Common Problems:

 Active directory sync error

 If teachers or students are invited but they don’t enrol as teacher or student.
-They will not be available as teacher or student in the created team.
+They will not be available as teacher or student in the created team

 If No Teachers – SDS won’t create teams for that section (if it has the students also)